-Over the past twelve years 63Games has contributed over $10,000 to our TEAMMATES.
+Over the past sixteen years 63Games has contributed over $13,000 to our TEAMMATES.
 Our Teammate's, first and foremost, have had spirit and a passion for their challenge.
 We never have to go far from our roll's to find a participant who is taking on a challenge themselves or is working with others who are.
 It's a great pleasure to help our small community of basketball followers.
-On behalf of our TEAMMATES we thank everyone who has participated over the 27 years.
+On behalf of our TEAMMATES we thank everyone who has participated over the years

 During pregnancy with their fourth boy, Greg and Deanna were referred to a high-risk OBGYN for anomalies found on several sonograms.
 At 34 weeks gestation, a fetal MRI was performed.
 The doctors couldn’t provide clarity on what was wrong.
 They were told that the baby was small and his bone density was low; he wasn’t moving well, his arms weren’t moving at all, he had a massively enlarged kidney, there were concerns about his heart...
 The doctor also gave them many pages of conditions that “could possibly” explain these issues.
 There was no way to confirm his condition until the birth but there were signs that Owen would have severe disabilities and it was unclear if he would survive long after birth.